sundayconfidencechinecherem/scientific-computing-python/README.md

 ## Daily Progress
 - **Day 1 (TBD):** [To be added after my first commit]

-## About Me
-I’m Confidence Chinecherem, a Software developer and cybersecurity enthusiast.
-This repo is part of my commitment to growing as a developer, one line of code at a time.

 ---
  Feedback and collaboration are always welcome!